Ypertex/blog/content/articles/2018-11-07-tools-for-the-smart-start-up-in-2018-2.md

 authors: Michael Schmidle
 slug: tools-for-the-smart-start-up-in-2018-2
 tags: [IT Recommendations]
-description: "Nowadays, even a small budget can get you state-of-the-art IT infrastructure.
-Running great desktop and web applications on top of this infrastructure can be very inexpensive, too.
+description: "Small budgets can get you great IT infrastructure.
+Running great desktop and web applications on top can be very inexpensive, too.
 Here’s how."
 cover: chess-pawn-king.jpg
 ---